-At the Avonia Music Institute, the instruction of basics in rhythm music utilises the Basics of African American Music (BAAM) method, where theoretical and ear training studies are integrated with ensemble playing.
+At the Music Institute Avonia you’ll learn the Basics of African American Music (BAAM), where theoretical and ear training play an integral part of the studies, both in solo and ensemble playing.

-The lessons put rhythm music theory, ear training, transcription and band playing together into a coherent entity.
+The lessons put rhythm music theory, ear training, transcription and band playing together into a coherent package.
 Weekly lessons consist of a theory section and a band practise section.

-Basic studies in music technology provide the student with an ability to produce, record, edit and send music in a digital environment.
+With basic studies in music technology the student is able to produce, record, edit and send music in a digital environment.

-The main focus is in notation as well as digital sound handling, recording and editing.
+Main focus is in both notation and digital sound handling as well as recording and editing.

 After completing the basic studies in music technology, you will master the principles of the equipment used in instruction, as well as understand the common terminology and vocabulary used for the concepts, equipment and work practises in music technology.